Actively Recruiting

 - Traumatic cardiac arrest including drowning, penetrating or blunt injury, and burns

-- Return of spontaneous circulation before intubation and ventilation
+- Immediate return of spontaneous circulation before intubation

 - Pregnancy

-- Already on mechanical ventilation before cardiac arrest
+- Already receiving mechanical ventilation at the time of cardiac arrest for other reasons

-- Existing do not resuscitate orders or advanced directives against CPR
+- Existing do not resuscitate (DNR) orders or advanced directives against CPR

-- Currently enrolled in another interventional clinical trial that could affect outcomes
+- Currently enrolled in another interventional clinical trial that could interfere with this study

 AI-Screening